 Luggagé fills the bill when you want to give a useful, yet attractive Christmas present....
 Genuine Cowhide Suitcases....Men's Brief Cases and Zipper Bags of Genuine Leather...
 AMSBARY & JOHNSON 321 Tenth Street Herd Places Three On All-W. Va.
 Eleven Huffman, Royer, Smith, Honored In State Poll College Sports Editors Place Five Bobcats On First Combine By JIM WALKER Note: This team was chosen by the sports editors of the member colleges of the W. Va.
-Football conference, with the aid of some coaches, publicity directors and the West Virginia Wesleyan Pharos. these sports writers would be as fair a one as could be picked, inas-much as they have an opportunity star first team, placing five and three men respectively.
+Football conference, with the aid of some coaches, publicity directors and the West Virginia Wesleyan Pharos.
+The sports editors of the member colleges of the West Virginia Football Conference present their 1936 All-Conference football team.
+It is thought that the team picked by the second encounter between the Greens and the Whites, the Whites having won the volleyball game, which was the first which was the first team. these sports writers would be as fair a one as could be picked, inas-much as they have an opportunity star first team, placing five and three men respectively.
 West Lib-erty, Salem, and Davis-Elkins each placed one man on the first team.
 The members of the Big Green forth between the two teams the The members of the Big Green who were honored on the first eleven were Frank Huffman, at one Pill Smith at of the tackle posts, Bill Smith at of the tackle posts, Bill Smith at one of the ends and Herb Royer at the fullback position.
 Dick Hunter Edna Leonard lead the Annex the fullback position.
 Dick Hunter and Nelson Bragg were placed on the second team and Wayne Unhalfback of the Bobcats, was unani-mously named the outstanding The balloting was nip and tuck throughout and the second and third teams compare very favorably to the first string eleven.
 The second and third string lines were exceptionally strong except for the tackle positions.
 W. VA.
 ALL-CONFERENCE 1936 FOOTBALL TEAM Name School Tackle, Mike, W. Va.
 Wesleyan.
 Guard, Hall, W. Va.
 Wesleyan.
 Center, Gutowski, D. & E. Guard, Harris, West Liberty.
 Tackle, Huffman, Masshell Tackle.
 Huffman, Marshall.
 End, Smith, Marshall.
 Quarter, La Bay, W. Va.
 Wes.
 Half, Peterson, W. Va.
 Wes.
 Half, Bachtel, W. Va.
 Wes.
 Full, Royer, Marshall.
 Rangers, Knights Score Victories In Court Games Phi Tau Alpha and Kenova Are Winners In Wednesday Nights Tilts The Rangers continued their winin the intramural basketball league last night, defeating the Kappa Alpha No. 2 team by the score of 36 to 10.
 Thornbury led the victors with 17 points to his credit.
 He alone scored more points than all five of the losing Kappa Alpha team.